MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   /// Description of the process assigned by the WebView2 Runtime.
 This is a
   /// technical English term appropriate for logging or development purposes,
   /// and not localized for the end user.
-It applies to utility processes (for example,
+It applies to utility processes (for
-  /// "Audio Service" or "Video Capture") and plugin processes (for example, "Flash").
+  /// example, "Audio Service", "Video Capture") and plugin processes (for
-  /// The returned `processDescription` is `null` if the WebView2 Runtime did
+  /// example, "Flash").
+The returned `processDescription` is empty if the
-  /// not assign a description to the process.
+  /// WebView2 Runtime did not assign a description to the process.
   [propget] HRESULT ProcessDescription(
       [out, retval] LPWSTR* processDescription);

-  /// The list of frames in the `CoreWebView2` that were being rendered by the
+  /// The collection of `FrameInfo`s for frames in the `CoreWebView2` that were
-  /// failed process.
-The content in these frames is replaced with an error page.
+  /// being rendered by the failed process.
+The content in these frames is
+  /// replaced with an error page.
   /// This is only available when `ProcessFailedKind` is
   /// `COREWEBVIEW2_PROCESS_FAILED_KIND_FRAME_RENDER_PROCESS_EXITED`;
   /// `frames` is `null` for all other process failure kinds, including the case
   /// in which the failed process was the renderer for the main frame and
   /// subframes within it, for which the failure kind is
   /// `COREWEBVIEW2_PROCESS_FAILED_KIND_RENDER_PROCESS_EXITED`.
-  [propget] HRESULT ImpactedFramesInfo(
+  [propget] HRESULT FrameInfosForFailedProcess(
       [out, retval] ICoreWebView2FrameInfoCollection** frames);
 }

-/// Collection of frame details (name and source).
-Used to list the impacted
+/// Collection of `FrameInfo`s (name and source).
+Used to list the affected
 /// frames' info when a frame-only render process failure occurs in the
 /// `ICoreWebView2`.
-[uuid(4bedeef8-3de7-4a3a-aadc-e9437bfb3e92), object, pointer_default(unique)]
+[uuid(8f834154-d38e-4d90-affb-6800a7272839), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfoCollection : IUnknown {
-  /// Gets an iterator over the collection of frames' info.
+  /// Gets an iterator over the collection of `FrameInfo`s.
   HRESULT GetIterator(
       [out, retval] ICoreWebView2FrameInfoCollectionIterator** iterator);
 }

-/// Iterator for a collection of frames' info.
+/// Iterator for a collection of `FrameInfo`s.
 For more info, see
 /// `ICoreWebView2ProcessFailedEventArgs2` and
 /// `ICoreWebView2FrameInfoCollection`.
-[uuid(0e2367b9-c725-4696-bb8a-75b97af32330), object, pointer_default(unique)]
+[uuid(1bf89e2d-1b2b-4629-b28f-05099b41bb03), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfoCollectionIterator : IUnknown {
-  /// Get the current `ICoreWebView2FrameInfo` of the iterator.
-  HRESULT GetCurrentFrameInfo([out, retval] ICoreWebView2FrameInfo** frameInfo);

-  /// `TRUE` when the iterator has not run out of frames' info.
+  /// `TRUE` when the iterator has not run out of `FrameInfo`s.
 If the
   /// collection over which the iterator is iterating is empty or if the
   /// iterator has gone past the end of the collection, then this is `FALSE`.
-  [propget] HRESULT HasCurrentFrameInfo([out, retval] BOOL* hasCurrent);
+  [propget] HRESULT HasCurrent([out, retval] BOOL* hasCurrent);

+  /// Get the current `ICoreWebView2FrameInfo` of the iterator.
+  HRESULT GetCurrent([out, retval] ICoreWebView2FrameInfo** frameInfo);

-  /// Move the iterator to the next frame's info in the collection.
+  /// Move the iterator to the next `FrameInfo` in the collection.
   HRESULT MoveNext([out, retval] BOOL* hasNext);
 }

 /// Provides a set of properties for a frame in the `ICoreWebView2`.
-[uuid(b41e743b-ab1a-4054-bafa-d3347ddc4ddc), object, pointer_default(unique)]
+[uuid(da86b8a1-bdf3-4f11-9955-528cefa59727), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfo : IUnknown {
   /// The name attribute of the frame, as in `<iframe name="frame-name" ...>`.
-  /// This is `null` when the frame has no name attribute.
+  /// The returned string is empty when the frame has no name attribute.
   [propget] HRESULT Name([out, retval] LPWSTR* name);

   /// The URI of the document in the frame.
   [propget] HRESULT Source([out, retval] LPWSTR* source);
 }